StoDevX/AAO-React-Native/data/privacy.md

 3. _What you requested and how long it took_, which is widely considered to be fully anonymous.

-We also use a couple of tools to track our most used features and push notification receipts, as well as collect crash reports.
+We also use a couple of tools to track our push notification receipts and collect crash reports.
 These tools are:

 - _OneSignal_, which manages the delivery of our notifications, collects device information to place you into categories.